Albuterol Inhaler Shortage: Could It Affect You?

 Meet the Physician Collaborator

 Dr. Morris Nejat is the medical director of the NY Allergy and Sinus Centers and specializes in hay fever, asthma, sinusitis, and food allergies.
 You can schedule an appointment with Dr. Nejat or one of our other allergists by calling 212-686-6321 or book an appointment online through our website.
-The NY Allergy and Sinus Centers has 6 convenient locations in Manhattan and Queens.
+NY Allergy and Sinus Centers has convenient locations across Manhattan and Queens.